 Resurface Laser Treatment

-Do you struggle with dull skin, lines/wrinkles, scars, stretch marks?
+Do you struggle with dull/uneven skin, lines/wrinkles, acne scars or stretch marks?

 The Resurface Laser renews the skin for a smooth and fresh appearance.

 What is it?

 The Resurface Laser is known as an Erbium YAG laser at 2940nm wavelength, it creates tiny microspots of ablation in the epidermis (top skin layer), resulting in dramatic skin renewal.
 This process retextures the skin for maximum smoothness, reducing the appearance of lines, tightening pores, and reducing scarring and marks.
 Long term collagen production is also boosted for better quality skin

 What Can It Be Used For?

 - Skin rejuvenation of photo (UV) damaged or congested skin.

 - Total skin rejuvenation of facial and non-facial areas